Azure/CCOInsights/README.md

     - ***CCODashboard-AKS folder*** has the add-on report to monitor Azure Kubernetes Services.

 ## CCO Azure Infrastructure Dashboard report pages
-The version 7.1 of the CCO Power BI Dashboard includes 12 report pages.
+The version 8.0 of the CCO Power BI Dashboard includes 10 report pages.
 You will be able to navigate, filter and report the following information:

 - Page 1: Overview
-- Page 2: Tags Overview
-- Page 3: Azure Advisor Recommendations
+- Page 2: Azure Advisor Recommendations
-- Page 4: Azure Security Center Task recommendations
-- Page 5: Azure Security Center Alerts
+- Page 3: Azure Security Center Alerts
-- Page 6: Azure Compute information
+- Page 4: Azure Compute information
-- Page 7: Azure Networking information
+- Page 5 Azure Networking information
-- Page 8: Network Security Groups
+- Page 6: Network Security Groups
-- Page 9: Azure RBAC permissions
+- Page 7: Azure RBAC permissions
-- Page 10: Azure Service Principals RBAC permissions
+- Page 8: Azure Service Principals RBAC permissions
-- Page 11: IaaS Usage and Limits
+- Page 9: IaaS Usage and Limits
-- Page 12: IaaS Idle Resources
+- Page 10: IaaS Idle Resources

 You can find more details about each page on the [Deployment Guide](/install/DeploymentGuide.md) file